South American cougar: Cultural significance

-Like the jaguar, the cougar holds historical cultural significance amongst many South American indigenous people.
+Like the jaguar, the puma holds historical cultural significance amongst many South American indigenous people.
 People in the Andes regard the puma as being either a snatcher of souls, or as a helper of people.
 The cougar's name was used for Incan regions and people.
 The Chankas, who were enemies of the Incas, had the cougar as their deity.